 (Source: Created by Author, based on annual reports GCB an ADB)

-: Profitability Ratio
+Figure 6: Profitability Ratio

-(Source: Created by Author, based on annual reports GCB an ADB)2
+(Source: Created by Author, based on annual reports GCB an ADB)

+4.2.3 Theme 1.
+Norms followed while assessing the various asset and liability classes in Ghana banks in accordance with GCB an ADB

+Assets and liabilities management, (18) 50% of the interviewees consist of Accountants, Auditors, Managers and Operations responded norms positively affect the income and cash flows of the GCB and ADB banks and recognizing the risk like credit risk, liquidity risk effectively which improves the performance of the banks and controlling the risk effectively has improved and toughen their balance sheet.
+Out of the 36 participants interviewed in both banks (25) 69.44% responded that risk management like risk rating, risk pricing and portfolio management has helped in managing the assets and liabilities which has helped the banks in attaining the long term goals of controlling the cash flow, assets and liabilities provides good assistance to the management to have a clear picture of the balance sheet.
+Table 2 above analysis are represented below.

 The interest rate spread ratio ADB is high followed by GCB.
 Therefore it indicates that the ADB is able to generate more earnings that helps them to effectively manage the difference between assets and liabilities.
 Thus, GCB an ADB have to monitor the changes in interest rate spreads for managing their earnings.
 The net profit margin of ADB is quite high in comparison to GCB.
 The adjusted cash margin is high for ADB followed by GCB which shows that they were able to effectively convert their sales into sales for keep on operating.
 The return on long term funds of ADB is 236.87 and GCB is 215.20.
 Therefore, it reflects that they have effectively made investment for the long term which has ensure higher operating profit.
 The Return on net worth for GCB is 65 and ADB is 74.41.
 Therefore, GCB and ADB have high ratios in the public banking sector which shows that they have effectively utilised the investment of the shareholders in order to create better returns on business operations domestically and internationally.
 Thus, GCB an ADB were able to minimize the risk of bankruptcy that has maintained the investment.
 Therefore, GCB an ADB have to determine the levels of debt in order to seek excessive returns for enhancing the bank’s performance.
 ADB has gained a higher return from the adjustment of tax on the total net worth and is effectively deploying the capital of the shareholders.
 Therefore, GCB and ADB have been successful in realizing a better return on the net income.